talwrii/brave-bookmarks/README.md

 bmzcli -> bravemarks | fzf | xargs bravemark | xclip -selection clipboard -i
 ```

+# Support
+If you found this piece of software useful you can donate ($2 maybe) to [my ko-fi]( https://ko-fi.com/c/409f19e716).

+This will incentivize me to respond to feature requests for this project and create [similar command-line tools](https://readwithai.substack.com/p/my-productivity-tools)

 # About me
 I am @readwithai.
 I make tools related to reading and research sometimes usings [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian
 ).